gatling/gatling/src/sphinx/general/simulation_setup.rst

 Scenarios defined in the same ``setUp`` block will be started at the same time and executed concurrently.

-However, it's possible with ``followedBy`` to chain scenarios so that children scenarios starts once all the users in the parent ones terminate.
+However, it's possible with ``andThen`` to chain scenarios so that children scenarios starts once all the users in the parent ones terminate.

-.. includecode:: code/SimulationSetupSample.scala#followedBy
+.. includecode:: code/SimulationSetupSample.scala#andThen

 .. _simulation-setup-pause: